Pelvic Floor 101: Why Intra-Abdominal Pressure is the Key to Understanding Pelvic Floor Problems

 Set the mood to help your nervous system settle:

-• Set the room temperature to make yourself comfortable: neither too cold or too hot.
+Set the room temperature to make yourself comfortable: neither too cold nor too hot.

 You’re not just preparing your body: you’re setting up a positive mental and emotional connection with this new experience.